 \subsection{The physical interpretation of \textit{kinks} and the role of boundary conditions}

-We elaborate on the physical interpretation of \textit{kinks} within our GFTOC framework.
-In the small driving-time limit, the fundamental principle of ST—the timescale separation between the environment and system degrees of freedom—is violated.
+We elaborate on the physical interpretation of \textit{kinks} within the GFTOC framework.
+In the small driving-time limit, the fundamental principle of ST --- the timescale separation between the environment and system degrees of freedom --- is violated.
 This principle normally ensures that the system instantaneously relaxes to the control parameters imposed by the environment.
 Simultaneously, the boundary conditions enforce a constraint of reaching the final control parameters within the given finite time $\tau$ from the specified initial control parameters.
-Hence, for small $\tau$, due to violation of the speed-limit bound \cref{eq:slow_driving_speed_limit}, the environment cannot instantaneously impose the required control parameters on the system.
+Hence, for small $\tau$, due to violation of the geometric speed limit bound [\cref{eq:slow_driving_speed_limit}], the environment cannot instantaneously impose the required control parameters on the system.

-\textit{Kinks} solve this issue, as they reduce the geodesic distance for the finite-time driving process, mathematically expressed as $|\mathcal{G} (A_\alpha^{i*}) - \mathcal{G} (A_\alpha^{f*})| < |\mathcal{G} (A_\alpha^{i}) - \mathcal{G} (A_\alpha^{f})|$.
-This trade-off between the rush to reach the final point along the geodesic and the inability to do so within time $\tau$ produces \textit{kinks}.
+\textit{Kinks} resolve this issue by reducing the geodesic distance for the finite--time driving process, mathematically expressed as $|\mathcal{G}(A_\alpha^{i*}) - \mathcal{G}(A_\alpha^{f*})| < |\mathcal{G}(A_\alpha^{i}) - \mathcal{G}(A_\alpha^{f})|$.
+This tradeoff between the drive to reach the final point along the geodesic and the inability to do so within time $\tau$ produces \textit{kinks}.
 The thermodynamic cost of each \textit{kink} is $\Sigma_{bnd}^*/2$.
 The system undergoes a `thermodynamic shock' at the initial and final points, generating a spontaneous discontinuous change in the control parameters, which induces a global transition of the system's state.
-Within our framework, $\Sigma_{bnd}^*$ and $\Sigma_{bulk}^*$ can be interpreted analogously to heat and work, respectively: heat corresponds to the instantaneous discrete cost of a jump, and work to the continuous driving of control parameters.
-To our knowledge, this provides a novel thermodynamic understanding of the heat–work dual manifestation of the driving EP in finite-time optimal driven far-from equilibrium processes.
+Within our framework, $\Sigma_{bnd}^*$ and $\Sigma_{bulk}^*$ can be interpreted analogously to heat and work, respectively: heat corresponds to the instantaneous discrete entropy production cost of a jump, and work to the continuous driving of control parameters.
+To our knowledge, this provides a novel thermodynamic understanding of the heat--work dual manifestation of the driving EP in finite--time optimally driven far-from-equilibrium processes.